Make the most of a day out in the charming coastal town of Kamakura, only 1 hour from Tokyo, with our Kamakura Day Trip Itinerary.

 The torii gate that marks the start of Komachi-dori Shopping Street. - image © Florentyna Leow

 The scenic and less distracting route is via the main approach.
-Once you exit Dandelion Coffee, turn left and head back towards the station through the tunnel.
-Keep walking straight.
-Turn left at the McDonald’s into the shopping street, marked by a large torii gate.
+Exit the station, turn left at the McDonald’s into the shopping street, marked by a large torii gate.

 Walk straight for a block.
 Take the next right.
 You’ll come out to the main road.
 Cross the road at the traffic lights just to your left.